dullhunk/book/industry/overview.md

 ##Extra-curricular

 ###careers fairs and drop-in sessions
 * In the school we have two major careers fairs which run in the School, one for larger employers in October followed by a smaller fair in March for local SME's.
-There are also two centrally organised careers fairs that recruit graduates generally, we publicise these events as and when they happen as well as external events like Silicon Milk Roundabout
+There are also two centrally organised careers fairs that recruit graduates generally, we publicise these events as and when they happen as well as external events like [https://www.siliconmilkroundabout.com/](Silicon Milk Roundabout)
 * We invite companies in for drop-in sessions which run all through term time
-### Competitions & Hackathtons
+### Competitions & Hackathons
-Extensive series of hackathons and competitions, staff vs. student programming competition, hacksoc events (via MLH.io), Barclays BBC UniTech Challenge, [http://www.hackmanchester.com/](HackManchester.com), StudentHack, ACM Programming Competition
+* Extensive series of hackathons and competitions, staff vs. student programming competition, (https://twitter.com/hacksocmcr)[HackSoc] events (via MLH.io), (http://www.cs.manchester.ac.uk/about-us/news-and-events/full-article/?articleid=3454)[Barclays BBC UniTech Challenge], [http://www.hackmanchester.com/](HackManchester.com), (http://www.studenthack.com)[StudentHack] and the annual (https://en.wikipedia.org/wiki/ACM_International_Collegiate_Programming_Contest)[ACM Programming Competition]

 ### Alumni and networking
 * meet the professionals: alumni events, run twice a year.
-Speed networking with alumni
+Speed networking with alumni (http://your.manchester.ac.uk/current-students/meet-the-professionals)[http://your.manchester.ac.uk/current-students/meet-the-professionals]
-* informal network on LinkedIn: systematically invite students to join it
+* Informal network on LinkedIn: systematically invite students to join it, and encourage studnets to join LinkedIn in the first year [http://www.linkedin.com/groups?gid=3782151](http://www.linkedin.com/groups?gid=3782151)
-* networking between years (list of placement students published with permission)
+* Networking between years: Publish a list of placement students and their destinations (with students permission) so that students can find other students who have applied to similar companies.

 ### Volunteering
-We encourage students to consider voluntary work, e.g. outreach activities and the like
+* We encourage students to consider voluntary work, e.g. education & activities, schools liason (http://studentnet.cs.manchester.ac.uk/volunteering/)[http://studentnet.cs.manchester.ac.uk/volunteering/]

 ### Kilburn internships
 * Offering around 15 summer internship within the school every year, often serves as a students first work experience.

 ### Activities bursary
-Funding available for travel: has funded e.g. studychina program, going to wWWDC conference, attending events in netherlands (gavin & toby can give you more details if you need them)
+* We provide a bursary which can be applied for to kickstart activities. this has funded e.g. studychina program, going to WWWDC conference in the USA, attending events in Netherlands (gavin & toby can give you more details if you need them)